elijahmanor/eslint-plugin-smells/README.md

     npm install eslint

-If you installed `ESLint` globally, you have to install React plugin globally too.
+If you installed `ESLint` globally, you have to install `eslint-plugin-smells` plugin globally too.
 Otherwise, install it locally.

     $ npm install eslint-plugin-smells